How To Make A Hartmann Focus Mask for Seestar S50

 A toilet roll is perfect size for the Hartmann mask body

 I found an old toilet roll to be the perfect size to fit inside the Seestar S50 aperture with a little fabric tape to provide a friction fit.
-Using a narrow fabric tape such as used to wrap wire bundles (~8mm width) provides an ideal "seat" for a 55mm rubber washer which fits snugly over the toilet roll and is wide enough to cap the telescope aperture.
+A narrow fabric tape such as that used to wrap wire bundles (~8mm width) provides an ideal "seat" for a 55mm rubber washer that fits snugly over the toilet roll and is wide enough to cap the telescope aperture.

 On some thin card, trace around the washers inner and outer circumference.